OferElfassi/Zookws/readme.md

+# 3. Browser Protection
-# 3.1 Remote Execution - Reflected Cross-site Scripting
+## 3.1.
+Remote Execution - Reflected Cross-site Scripting

 The goal is to craft a URL that, when accessed, will cause the victim's browser to execute some JavaScript you as the attacker has supplied.
 * When examining a URLs, there is one where the parameter is sent along with the URL, and then reflected back to the user view.